Make a Gorgeous Floral Fall Wreath

 - Baby's breath

-- Fall berries
+- Faux fall berries

 Step 1: Make a Hook

-Before you add all the elements to your fall wreath, you should add a hook to the back for easy hanging.
+Before you attach all the elements to your fall wreath, you should add a hook to the back for easy hanging.
 Snip a piece of craft wire and bend it in half.
 Then, fold each end back up toward the top as shown.

 Step 2: Attach Hook